 Collateral Visits -- The Basics

 A collateral can attend a session with the therapist with or without the client present.

-- Unlike patients, collaterals do not have the right to access records of the session.
+- Generally, unlike patients, collaterals do not have the right to access clinical records.

-- A collateral is not responsible for the fees of the session/s, unless he/she has been responsible for the fees all along, as often happens when the collateral is the parent of a minor patient.
+- Collaterals are not responsible for the fees of the sessions they attend, unless they have been responsible for the fees all along, as is often the case when the collateral is the parent of a minor patient.